By Jeanette Kimszal, RDN, NLC

 Anyone suffering from digestive problems, ulcers, Crohn’s Disease, or pancreatic issues, someone who takes antacids other medications, or anyone who’s gone through weight loss surgery may not have enough stomach acid to properly break down those foods and absorb the nutrients from them.

 Age is also a factor in B12 absorption.
-As we get older, the stomach doesn’t produce as much acid which can also result in a decline of the amount of B12 absorbed.
+As we get older, the stomach doesn’t produce as much acid which can also result in a decline in the amount of B12 absorbed.